 Bottle caps, gift bags, old stickers, popsicle sticks, and other items may look like garbage to grownups, but in the hands of the right kid, they can be transformed into cool mobiles, wind catchers, or other art projects, Whittier says.
-For ideas, try one of these cute crafts you can make from household objects.

 Create fun energy-saving reminders

 You may be great at turning off lights and faucets, shutting doors, and unplugging appliances, but that doesn’t mean everyone in your house is (especially, ahem, the grown-ups).
 Make fun reminders with silly drawings or photos and then hang them on doorknobs or tape them to the wall, says Judy Jenkins, biologist and education specialist at the Sea Life Orlando Aquarium.
 You can even use special glass markers to write on mirrors and windows, she adds.

 Pack it out

 Barbecues!
 Frisbee!
 Water fights!
 Spending time at the park or beach with your family can be a blast.
 Just make sure you’re packing out everything you brought with.
 That means taking food wrappers and other trash with you when you leave, Jenkins says.
 Keep a supply of old grocery bags in the car so you’ll always have one handy to pick up garbage.
 This is one of the 50 habits healthy families have.

 You knew you could recycle your plastic water bottles and old homework, but did you know that your crayons are valuable recyclables too?
 The Crayon Initiative takes used crayons, melts them down, and makes them into new crayons which are then donated to children’s hospitals.
 Take it a step further and get your whole school in on it with a crayon drive.
 Find out what you need to do to get started.